basshelal/jVSTwRapper/src/Readme_linux.txt

 	  plugins by commenting out PluginUIClass in the .ini file).
 	  Ubuntu Feisty Fawn (7.04) works perfect!

+LADSPA: jVSTwRapper now exposes your plugins as VST and LADSPA plugins at the same time.
+To use
+        your plug in a LADSPA host (e.g. ardour, rezound, muse, audacity, ...) simply symlink the jvstwrapper.so to the dir where your ladspa plugs are (e.g. /usr/lib/ladspa or /usr/local/lib/ladspa).

 *** PLEASE USE THE FORUM FOR QUESTIONS ***